PrefDisco: Benchmarking Proactive Personalized Reasoning

-In this section, we formalize \capabilityname through a three-part decomposition.
+In this section, we operationalize the problem of \capabilityname through a three-part decomposition.
 Section~\ref{sec:identify} introduces the notion of task-relevant attributes that define the space in which personalization can occur.
 Section~\ref{sec:elicit} develops the representation of user preferences over these attributes and describes elicitation as a sequential decision process.
-Section~\ref{sec:align} formalizes how models adapt their responses to the inferred preference profile and how alignment is evaluated jointly with correctness.
+Section~\ref{sec:align} formalizes how models adapt their responses to the inferred preference profile and how preference alignment is evaluated jointly with correctness.
 This decomposition provides the foundation for the \methodname evaluation framework in Section~\ref{sec:pipeline}.